laravel/forge-docs/src/resources/daemons.md

 ### Manually Restarting Daemons

+You may manually restart a daemon using `sudo -S supervisorctl restart daemon-{id}:*`, where `{id}` is the daemon's ID.
+For example, if the daemon's ID is `65654` you may restart it by running `sudo -S supervisorctl restart daemon-65654:*`.

-You may manually restart a daemon using `sudo -S supervisorctl restart daemon-ID:*`.
-This may also be done within your application's deployment script to reload the daemon after a deployment.
+You may also run this command within your application's deployment script to restart the daemon during a deployment.

 ## Log Files